• Skip to primary navigation

 But want to know the bar I buy the most?
 The bar that stares me down in the checkout line of my grocery store?
 The only candy bar I think is worthwhile to snag when my kids share their halloween candy with me.
 And that, my friends, is a Snickers.
 Instead of buying Snickers this year, I thought it would be fun to make my own stash – a healthier homemade snickers stash that I could keep around for a reduced sugar option.

 This recipe is based off my homemade twix bars but I added in some peanut crunch and did a little drizzle action instead of a full chocolate layer.
 My favorite part?
 The sprinkle of flaked sea salt on top that really hits a home run with whole sweet and salty vibe.
-So let’s gey into the recipe and make these Healthy Homemade Snickers Bars!
+So let’s gey into the recipe and make these Vegan Homemade Snickers Bars!

 Healthy Homemade Snickers Bars